jonathansong8/GaslightingGatekeepingGodsPt4/README.md

-# ArRESTed Development by GaslightingGatekeepingGodsPt4
+# It's A Small World by GaslightingGatekeepingGodsPt4

 # Jonathan Song, Daniel Liu, Nicholas Tarsis, Kevin Xiao

+# Summary
+Site to View Country Info, Air Quality, and Weather Information.

 # Description

 The APIs we used are: Air Quality API, Country API, and the Weather API.
 Once the user clicks on a country from a dropdown, they will be redirected to different pages, depending on whether they are looking for country or air quality data (which are different dropdowns in different sections).
 On the countries page, data will be displayed like population, capital, currency, time zone, latitude/longitude, language, map link, and flag image.
 On the home page, there is a search bar where one can enter the city name to directly search up air quality values.
-On the air quality page, air quality values will be organized in a tabular format.
 Furthermore, one can enter latitude and longitude values within the search bar, seperated by only a space, which will be parsed and matched to that location (currently only in the US) to display the forecast for the day.
 Some Sample Values are: (35,-78) (45 -90) (42 -71).
 The weather dropdown allows the user to select a US city to view weather information for.

 # Relevant API Cards